What is a Good Blog Structure? (With On-page SEO)

 3. Tips for structuring your article

-4. Additional On-page SEO optimisations for enhanced search engine visibility
+4. Additional On-page SEO optimizations for enhanced search engine visibility

-We will explain all the elements in detail.
+We will explain all the aspects in detail.
 This will also contain the ‘why’ and some examples to get you started quickly with your blog post.

-This is a general guideline for blogs posts that are long form.
-If you want to create a blog post that are short, feel free to remove sections as needed.
+This is a general guideline for long blog posts.
+If you want to create a short post, remove sections as needed.

 Flow of the Blog Posts